Lehrstuhl-BWL-EvIS/sportyweb/README.md

 * Change into your `sportyweb` folder (`cd sportyweb`), i.e., the folder in which you cloned this repository.
 * Create your new branch with `git branch <your-development-branch>`.
 Example: `git branch develop-jack-white`
 * Switch to your new branch: `git checkout <your-development-branch>`.
 Example: `git checkout develop-jack-white`
-* Check your current branch: `git status` and `git branch`
+* Check your current branch: `git status`
 * Display all available branches: `git branch`
-* Note that your new branch only exists locally now.
+* Note that your new branch now only exists locally.
 * Push your new branch upstream to GitLab: `git push --set-upstream origin develop-jack-white`
 * For testing, make a change to your branch: `touch test.md` (or create any other new Markdown file with a text editor of your chocie).
 * Display the status of your local branch: `git status` (note the branch name)